CasparKielwein/Aaargh/Classes.md

 The main difference between Godsworn and Druids are in their class features.

 ### Proficiencies
-__Skill Proficiency:__ Choose three skills from the following: Stealth, Thievery, Athletics, Streetwise
-__Armor Proficiency:__ You are proficient with Light and Medium Armor.
+__Skill Proficiency:__ Choose three skills from the following: Religion, Athletics, Heal, Charm __Armor Proficiency:__ You are proficient with Light and Medium Armor.

 __Starting Hit Points:__ 8 + Tough